 - Creator Cameo: The lighting technician Kingsly was yelling at is the voice of David Lynch.

-- Dream Sequence: it's possible the nearly entire thing is inside Nikki's head.
+- Dream Sequence: It's possible the nearly entire thing is inside Nikki's (or Sue's) head.

 - Early-Bird Cameo: The ballerina dancer seen at the end shows up again in Lynch's short film Absurda, and the lone shot from that movie looks remarkably similar to one used near the end of this one.